telerik/kendo-ui-core/docs/framework/spa/router.md

         });
     </script>
 ```
-By default, if the URL fragment is empty (or not present), the "/" route callback will be executed.
-The `init` event handler will be executed regardless of the initial URL.
+By default, if the URL fragment is empty, or not present, the `"/"` route callback is executed.
+The `init` event handler is executed regardless of the initial URL.

 ## Parameters

-The router implements most of the [Ruby on Rails](http://guides.rubyonrails.org/routing.html#non-resourceful-routes) routing formats, supporting **bound parameters**, **optional segments**, and **route globbing**.
+The router implements most of the [Ruby on Rails](http://guides.rubyonrails.org/routing.html#non-resourceful-routes) routing formats, supporting:

+* Bound parameters
+* Optional segments
+* Route globbing

 The parsed parts of the URL are passed as parameters to the route callback.

 ### Parameter Parsing

+The example below demonstrates how the parameter parsing is done.

+###### Example

 ```html
     <script>